legluondunet/MyLittleLutrisScripts/Atlantis - The Lost Tales/README.md

-# Atlantis - The Lost Tales - GOG
+# Atlantis - The Lost Tales - + dgVoodoo2 + patchs
 ### Description:
 Play "Atlantis - The Lost Tales" provided by GOG on Linux!
 ### Technical notes: